infor-cloud/xtendm3/docs/examples/Templates/Trigger_Template.md

   }

   void main() {
-    // Ckecks if program should run
+    // Checks if program should run
     if (!shouldRun()) {
       return;
     }